 Meronymy of words expressing human body parts of the middle part in Thai language and Vietnamese

-Author: Ha Thi Mai Thanh (Tay Bac University)
+Authors: Ha Thi Mai Thanh (Tay Bac University, Vietnam)

 The nomenclature and meronymy of body parts has constituted a central part of linguistics, and of linguistic anthropology.
 The article focuses on the research of meronymy of words expressing human body parts (HBPs) of the middle part in Thai language.
 The study thus applies the following methods: field research methods of linguistics, description, comparison, and collation.
 As sources of data, this study surveys Thai rhymes, fairy tales, riddles and riddle songs, rhyming stories, children’s songs and linguistic data of daily speeches in the northwest of Vietnam.